 First of all you want to check, just like with any chart, that the correct plate is selected by looking at the runway as well as the type of the approach plate.

 Normally you would check if it’s a VOR DME or ILS chart etc, but with PBN, all you will now see in the top right below the runway, is “RNP APCH” (this used to be “RNAV”).
 This was the navigation specification we needed to fly an approach, remember?

 Now, on the Exeter plate here, you can see EGNOS CH followed by a number.
-This is the channel number of the LPV approach, which is the channel the geostationary satellites transmit the signal with enhanced accuracy and integrity on, for that approach.
+This is the channel number of the LPV approach.

 The section below will show the different Initial Approach Fixes (IAF’s) which can be used to start the approach section.
 These will usually look like a T (called a T-bar) or a Y (called a Y-bar).
 These are used as entry points into the procedure.
 The exeter one has a Y-bar approach setup:

 You can start the approach procedure from any of these IAP’s but have an extra look at their capture regions.